-Let JMR Elite Moving and Storage be your long distance moving company from Montreal to Winnipeg, Manitoba.
+Let JMR Express Moving and Storage be your long distance moving company from Montreal to Winnipeg, Manitoba.

 Our moving and storage consultants have many years experience in the industry and will greet you in a pleasant manner and provide excellent service in keeping your requirements a priority.
 It is comforting knowing these high-caliber long distance salespeople are competent, knowledgeable and have your best interests in mind.
 We pride ourselves in the many referrals we receive time and time again.
 Our solid reputation is built on the thousands of residential and commercial moves we’ve done over the past 35 years.

-JMR Elite Moving and Storage guarantees you a quick, friendly and professional move.
+JMR Express Moving and Storage guarantees you a quick, friendly and professional move.
 It would be our pleasure to be your Montreal Winnipeg long distance moving & storage company.

 Winnipeg City Info